monyxcoin/monyx-coin/doc/readme-qt.rst

 Generation of QR codes
 -----------------------

-libqrencode 3.4.4 is used to generate QRCode images for payment requests.
+libqrencode 3.4.4 is used to generate QRCode images for payment requests and store in /contrib.

-It can be downloaded from http://fukuchi.org/works/qrencode/index.html.en, or installed via your package manager.
-After downloaded:
+To compile:

 ./configure --enable-static --disable-shared --without-tools make